-Visit the Big Sable Point Lighthouse:
+Visit the Big Sable Point Lighthouse

 A two-mile sandy stroll through jack pines leads to this 100-foot-tall classic black and white lighthouse built in 1867 and operated today by the Sable Points Lighthouse Keepers—an association that manages three historic lighthouses within a thirty mile stretch of Lake Michigan’s shoreline.
 Visitors are welcome to explore the grounds, tour the original Keeper’s Quarters which have been converted into a Gift Shop, stroll along the sand dunes or climb the tower.
-For more information: splka.org.

-Coast Guard Trail: This 1.5 mile trail meanders from the Lake Michigan beach through the parks three campgrounds.
-Along the way you’ll pass the site of what once an early life-saving station.
+- Coast Guard Trail: This 1.5-mile trail meanders from the Lake Michigan beach through the park’s three campgrounds.
+Along the way, you’ll pass the site of what once an early life-saving station.

-Lighthouse Trail: This 3-mile trail winds from the Beechwood Campground to the 1867-built Big Sable Point Lighthouse—a black-and-white classic maritime building perched amid Lake Michigan’s dune-swept shore.
-The lighthouse is open for daily tours between May and October. splka.org.
+- Lighthouse Trail: This 3-mile trail winds from the Beechwood Campground to the 1867-built Big Sable Point Lighthouse—a black-and-white classic maritime building perched amid Lake Michigan’s dune-swept shore.
+The lighthouse is open for daily tours between May and October.

-Ridge and Island Trails: The Ridge Trail begins near the Ludington State Park office and leads along a tall wooded dune that treats hikers to inspiring lake vistas.
+- Ridge and Island Trails: The Ridge Trail begins near the Ludington State Park office and leads along a tall wooded dune that treats hikers to inspiring lake vistas.
 The Island Trail begins at the Hamlin Lake boat rental and follows the Hamlin Lake shoreline past a lovely picnic shelter that overlooks the lake and adjacent dunes.
-About two miles out, the trails link up to form a loop for a combined total of about 4 miles.
+About 2 miles out, the trails link up to form a loop for a combined total of about 4 miles.

-- Sable River Trail: A 1.5 mile long paved pathway that is wheelchair accessible leads along the Hamlin Dam and Big Sable River.
+- Sable River Trail: A 1.5-mile long paved pathway that is wheelchair accessible leads along the Hamlin Dam and Big Sable River.

-Lost Lake Trail: A charming 1.5-mile trail that meanders around small islands in a cove of Hamlin Lake.
+- Lost Lake Trail: A charming 1.5-mile trail that meanders around small islands in a cove of Hamlin Lake.

-Skyline Trail: This half-mile boardwalk along a dune ridge is packed with lake vistas.
+- Skyline Trail: This half-mile boardwalk along a dune ridge is packed with lake vistas.
 On clear days you can see 20 miles to the Silver Lake Sand Dunes.

-South End Ski Trails: Six miles, three loops.
+- South End Ski Trails: Six miles, three loops.
 Sheltered by pines in the winter–a strenuous hike for the hearty in the summer.

 Seven stunning miles of sugar sand Lake Michigan beach await you, your towel and sunscreen.
 A portion of the beach is outside the Ludington State Park gate, so no permit is needed.
 Families love heading over to the beach at Hamlin Lake with its warm, shallow waters.
 Concession stands and restroom facilities are available in the park.

-Beechwood: 147 sites ($29/$27); ($16 off season) Mini cabin $45 ($35)
+- Beechwood: 147 sites ($29/$27); ($16 off season) Mini cabin $45 ($35)

 - Cedars: 106 sites, $27 $16 off season) Mini cabin $45 ($35)

 - Pines: 99 sites, $27 ($16 off season) Mini cabin $45 ($35)

-Jack Pine Hike-In 10 rustic sites $16 ($12 off season)
+- Jack Pine Hike-In 10 rustic sites $16 ($12 off season)

-cornerstone article: Explore Ludington State Park
+Cornerstone: Ludington State Park